gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Create dev sandbox backend resources (S3/RDS)

 ## Misc todos:
+* small code blocks are being rendered as full-width and force a line wrap
 * Add function to remember last model used with each prior chat history (maybe extend DB scheme?)
 * Add a copy URL to clipboard function and/or mailto link when selecting for "public" (if neither than a toast message to copy and share URL and user must be CW employee signed in to app)
 * [done, but confirming] Fix code artifact prompt that thinks it can only code in python